jpgoldberg/jpg-website/content/post/signal/index.md

 that JMG's contact information was "sucked in" through another contact.
 If that were actually the truth, it would be a perfect example of why he shouldn't be using his own phone for managing such chat groups.
+And if he is spouting nonsense, it also illustrates why he shouldn't be the person maintaining the security of the device he is using.

 ## Who's to blame?